james2doyle/pyro-swipe-module/README.md

 Create multiple sliders with [swipe.js by Brad Birdsall](https://github.com/bradbirdsall/Swipe).
 Swipe is great because it is lightweight, framework-independent(no jQuery) and touch-capable.

 This module lets you create multiple sliders and then call them using their id and the modules plugin.
-You just drop a folder in the swipe directory and choose that as your sliders source folder.
+You just create a new folder in the `swipe` directory in the files module, and choose that new folder as your image source folder.

-### Version 1.2 Changes

-I made it so that when you choose a folder of images, there is a new form text input that is generated for each image.
-This allows the addition of extra text, title, or alt tags.

-I also added caching to the plugin because it now fetches the files (images) that were chosen in the folder dropdown.
+The slider will then generate a form for each image.
+If you want to sort your images, just use the **dragging sort** in the files module.

+Slides have their own titles, and can be linked to pages on your site, or an outside URL.

 ### Usage